inesc-id/S-Audit/README.md

 The Key Generator component allows users to generate their own asymmetric key pair and signature parameter according to the security information provided by the auditor.
 The generated keys are used for the BLS and SW schemes.

-The generator works as follows: the user inputs the setup parameters provided by the auditor \lq.param\rq\ and \lq.g\rq; the component initializes the pairing; generates the secret key by selecting a random number belonging to $Z_p$; generates the public key by computing $g^{sk}$; generates the signature parameter by selecting a random number belonging to $G$;
+The generator works as follows: the user inputs the setup parameters provided by the auditor .param and .g; the component initializes the pairing; generates the secret key by selecting a random number belonging to *Z_p*; generates the public key by computing *g^{sk}*; generates the signature parameter by selecting a random number belonging to *G*;
-and returns the keys and $w$ to the user.
+and returns the keys and *w* to the user.
 ### Sign

-When the user stores data in the cloud, all data must be divided into blocks belonging to $Z_p$ and signed.
+When the user stores data in the cloud, all data must be divided into blocks belonging to *Z_p* and signed.
-The %\textsc{S-Audit}'s *signature generator* (further explained in Section \ref{archsec}) automates these tasks and produces a signature equivalent to the SW Block Signature step (described in Section \ref{mathhomoproof}).
+The %\textsc{S-Audit}'s *signature generator* (further explained in Section \ref{archsec}) automates these tasks and produces a signature equivalent to the SW Block Signature step.
-To do so, the client provides as \emph{input} for the signature generator: the data and its identifier (e.g., the file content of the \lq data.txt\rq\ file is used as the data and the identifier is the file name), alongside with the pairing cryptography parameters ('.param' and \lq.g\rq\ files), secret key (\lq.sk\rq), and the signature parameter (\lq.w\rq); and obtains the signature of all the data blocks.
+To do so, the client provides as input for the signature generator: the data and its identifier (e.g., the file content of the  data.txt file is used as the data and the identifier is the file name), alongside with the pairing cryptography parameters ('.param' and .g files), secret key (.sk), and the signature parameter (.w); and obtains the signature of all the data blocks.

 After the signature of the data is obtained, the user stores both the data and signature in the cloud.
 Data can now be verified.